aantron/bisect_ppx/doc/advanced.md

 <a id="OutFiles"></a>
 #### Naming the output files

-By default, the counts files are called  `bisect0001.out`, `bisect0002.out`, etc. The prefix `bisect` can be changed by setting the environment variable `BISECT_FILE`.
+By default, the counts files are called  `bisect0001.coverage`, `bisect0002.coverage`, etc. The prefix `bisect` can be changed by setting the environment variable `BISECT_FILE`.
 In particular, you can set it to something like `_coverage/bisect` to put the counts files in a different directory, in this example `_coverage/`.

 `BISECT_FILE` can also be used to control the prefix programmatically.
-For example, the following code bases the prefix on the program name, and puts the `.out` files into the system temporary directory:
+For example, the following code bases the prefix on the program name, and puts the `.coverage` files into the system temporary directory:

     let () =
       let (//) = Filename.concat in